 GeneCards Summary for NGLY1 Gene

 NGLY1 (N-Glycanase 1) is a Protein Coding gene.
-Diseases associated with NGLY1 include Congenital Disorder Of Deglycosylation and Ngly1-Cdg.
-Among its related pathways are Transport to the Golgi and subsequent modification and Calnexin/calreticulin cycle.
-GO annotations related to this gene include damaged DNA binding and peptide-N4-(N-acetyl-beta-glucosaminyl)asparagine amidase activity.
+Diseases associated with NGLY1 include Congenital Disorder Of Deglycosylation and Peripheral Nervous System Disease.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include damaged DNA binding and peptide-N4-(N-acetyl-beta-glucosaminyl)asparagine amidase activity.

 UniProtKB/Swiss-Prot Summary for NGLY1 Gene